ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ### Why v2?
 Why not v3? {#why-v2}

-As I'm writing this, [Uniswap v3](https://uniswap.org/whitepaper-v3.pdf) is almost ready.
-However, it is an upgrade that is much more complicated than the original.
+[Uniswap v3](https://uniswap.org/whitepaper-v3.pdf) is an upgrade that is much more complicated than the v2.
 It is easier to first learn v2 and then go to v3.

 ### Core Contracts vs Periphery Contracts {#contract-types}

 Uniswap v2 is divided into two components, a core and a periphery.
 This division allows the core contracts, which hold the assets and therefore _have_ to be secure, to be simpler and easier to audit.
 All the extra functionality required by traders can then be provided by periphery contracts.

 ## Data and Control Flows {#flows}